LTV Calculator: Mortgage Bands, Rate Tiers and Deposit Steps

 LTV Bands for UK Mortgages

-For first-time buyers, 90% and 95% LTV products are the standard route.
-For movers and remortgagers, equity built up in the existing property usually shifts the LTV downward at the next application.
-For buy-to-let mortgage rules, maximum LTVs are lower at typically 75% to 80%, and rental cover ratios apply on top.
+For first-time buyers, 90% and 95% products are the standard route.
+Movers and remortgagers usually see their LTV fall as equity builds in the existing property.
+For buy-to-let mortgage rules, maximum LTVs are lower at typically 75% to 80%, with rental cover ratios applying on top.

 Why LTV Matters to Lenders

-LTV is one of the first numbers a lender looks at.
-It tells them how much equity is sitting behind the loan.
-Higher equity means lower lender risk in a falling-market scenario.
-That is why pricing tightens at lower LTVs and loosens at higher ones.
+LTV is one of the first figures a lender checks, because it shows how much equity sits behind the loan.
+Higher equity means lower risk if prices fall, so pricing tightens at lower LTVs and loosens at higher ones.
+Two applicants on identical income but different deposits will be offered different rates.

 LTV also interacts with affordability, credit profile and property type.
-Two applicants with identical income but different deposits will see different rates.
 A flat above commercial premises or a non-standard construction property may see LTV capped lower than a standard freehold house, regardless of deposit.
 For broader residential mortgage options, specialist lenders may extend higher LTVs in cases that high-street lenders decline, often with adjusted pricing to reflect the risk.

 How to Reduce Your LTV Before Applying